troyc03/tchin-european-option-pricing-model/README.md

 * a source of market forecasts;
 * a substitute for professional quantitative-risk infrastructure.

-The Black–Scholes model is a deliberately simplified model of financial markets, and its assumptions do not fully describe real-world asset dynamics.
+The Black–Scholes model is a deliberately simplified representation of financial markets, and its assumptions do not fully describe real-world asset dynamics.

 ---

-# References
+# License

-The following topics provide the theoretical foundation for the project:

-1. **Black, F. and Scholes, M.** — *The Pricing of Options and Corporate Liabilities*, Journal of Political Economy, 1973.

-2. **Merton, R. C.** — *Theory of Rational Option Pricing*, Bell Journal of Economics and Management Science, 1973.

-3. **Hull, J. C.** — *Options, Futures, and Other Derivatives*.

-4. **Glasserman, P.** — *Monte Carlo Methods in Financial Engineering*.

-5. **Shreve, S. E.** — *Stochastic Calculus for Finance II: Continuous-Time Models*.

-6. **Wilmott, P.** — *Paul Wilmott on Quantitative Finance*.

-These references cover the stochastic calculus, risk-neutral valuation, Monte Carlo methods, derivative pricing, and PDE formulations underlying the implementation.
+This project is released under the license specified in the repository.

+If no license has yet been selected, consider adding an explicit open-source license such as the MIT License before distributing the project publicly.

 ---